 Pros: With more than 2,000 Amazon reviews, people simply love this bestselling deodorant enough to marry it.
 It’s a super-strong product that claims to have the highest concentration of sweat-blocking aluminum chloride that you can buy without a prescription from your derm.

-Cons: It works best if you put it on at bedtime, when your skin is clean and dry—and no, a shower the next morning won’t wash it off—but this may be a bit of a routine shift for some.
+Cons: This deodorant works best if you put it on at bedtime, when your skin is clean and dry—and no, a shower the next morning won’t wash it off—but this may be a bit of a routine shift for some.

 This tried-and-true brand's deodorants smell so good, they've been compared to colognes.
 This one is deodorant-only, so it doesn't contain sweat-halting aluminum.

-Pros: The fresh scent, which has hints of lime and cypress, lasts for hours.
+Pros: The fresh scent of this deodorant, which has hints of lime and cypress, lasts for hours.
 The glide-on formula doesn’t leave chalky white stains on clothing.
 Old Spice products are also both affordable and easy to find.

 Cons: Only one, which is that you may sweat more during summer, since it’s not an antiperspirant.